sumitalp/node-api/README.md

-# node-api
+# node api bookmarking site

-This project is an attempt for learning Node.js.
+This project is a bookmarking site with Node.js.
 I chose Express.js as RESTful api development.

 # Prerequisite